Legal

 Scope

 This policy applies to the Fablum app distributed through the Apple App Store and Google Play.
-It does not apply to third-party websites, services, or platforms you may access through links within the app.
+It does not apply to third-party websites, services, or platforms you may access through links within the app, nor to the payment and account services operated by Apple or Google when you purchase the optional in-app unlock.
 Those services have their own privacy policies and we are not responsible for their practices.

 Data we collect